GideonLeGrange/mikrotik-java/README.md

 This project provides a Java client to manipulate Mikrotik routers using the remote API.
 Simple things must be easy to do, and complex things must be possible.

 *This code is currently pre-release, so in order to use it you will have to clone it locally and compile it yourself.
-Any part, including public interfaces, can change at any time until, I release version 1.0.*
+Any part, including public interfaces, can change at any time, until I release version 1.0.*

 Examples
 ========